spaansba/ForesightJS/README.md

 ### Problem 1: On-Hover Prefetching Still Has Latency

 Traditional hover-based prefetching only triggers after the user's cursor reaches an element.
-This approach wastes the critical 100-200ms window between when a user begins moving toward a target and when the hover event actually fires—time that could be used for prefetching.
+This approach wastes the critical 100-200ms window between when a user begins moving toward a target and when the hover event actually fires.

 ### Problem 2: Viewport-Based Prefetching is Wasteful